Data Centers in Detroit

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Michigan provides a valuable sales and use tax exemption on qualified data center equipment, including servers, racks, and cooling systems.
-This incentive directly reduces the capital expenditure required for new deployments and technology refreshes.
+Tax Advantage For Data Centers: Michigan provides significant sales and use tax exemptions for qualified data center equipment.
+This policy directly reduces the capital expenditure required for long-term infrastructure investment.

 Natural Disaster Risk